areon546/free-oracle-minecraft-server/README.md

 ### 2 Screen
 This is the simpler way of doing this, but there is no automation to it, so if your server crashes you will have to log in to reactivate it.

 What it basically simulates is tabs or windows of an application on the server side, so you can have a terminal window running a web server, and another a ftp server, and another working as a firewall for example.
+These will run in the background so long as the server is active, hence the analogy of tabs.

 After you connect to your server via ssh, you can run the command 'screen'.